RedisLabs/redislabs-docs/content/rs/concepts/intercluster-replication.md

 [Learn more about
 synchronization]({{< relref "/rs/developing/crdbs/_index.md" >}}) for
-each supported data type and how to develop with them on RES.
+each supported data type and how to develop with them on RS.

 ## Terminology